 CAA membership covered by YRCAS and mileage reimbursement

-As all eligible YRCAS employees are required to use their personal vehicle for work purposes, YRCAS compensates eligible staff for a CAA membership and the use of mileage during work.
+As all eligible YRCAS employees are required to use their personal vehicle for work purposes, YRCAS compensates eligible staff with a CAA membership and mileage re-imbursement during work.

 Please see our external recruitment section below to learn about the steps in this process.

 Employment at York Region Children’s Aid Society is conditional upon the verification of:

 - An approved vulnerable sector check